The camera features advanced image stabilization, an impressive 65x optical zoom and ZoomPlus, making it ideal for long-distance shooting.

 What Features to Compare

-Image Sensor is a digital sensor that is used instead of a film in digital cameras to capture the light, that comes through the lens, and create an image file out of it.
-As a rule of thumb, the bigger the sensor is the better the image quality it can provide.
+Image Sensor is a digital sensor used instead of a film in digital cameras to capture the light, that comes through the lens, and create an image file out of it.
+As a rule of thumb, the bigger the sensor is, the better the image quality it can provide.
 Most of the sensors, used in bridge cameras, are either of CMOS type or, more rarely, CCD.
 The CMOS sensors are cheaper, faster, and more energy-efficient than the other one.
 CCD, though, produce less image noise and have a faster shutter speed for shooting moving objects.
 The actual sensor size is more important than the number of megapixels, as you will get better photo quality, rather than a huge but grainy picture.

 Zoom is one of the most (if not the most) important parameter in bridge cameras.
-Most of the modern ultra-zoom lenses have at least a 15x optical magnification ratio that can go up to around 80x.
+Most modern ultra-zoom lenses have at least a 15x optical magnification ratio that can go up to around 80x.
 However, the companies are yet to deliver 100x magnifications, their predictions and patented technologies look promising.
 Most of the bridge cameras also have a digital zoom feature.
 However, the image quality becomes noticeable worse, when using it.

 Note, even 15x magnification will greatly increase the subject.
 So, if you are not going to use the camera for shooting objects like the planes in the skies or a top of the mountain from its foot, you can save your money by getting a less expensive model or the one with a better sensor.

 Maximum diaphragm, aperture or F-number usually refer to the same characteristic that shows how wide the opening in the diaphragm at the longest and shortest focal lengths is.
-The lower this number is, the bigger the actual opening will be and the more light will come through it.
+The lower this number is, the bigger the actual opening will be, and the more light will come through it.
 It will result in a brighter image, allowing you to take photos with faster exposure and under low-light conditions.

 There may be other, less important design features and parameters.
 However, we've tried to cover the most useful of them in each camera's detailed review below.
 So, proceed to read to find out more about them.